Tutopiya Logo

 • Topical past papers group real exam questions by subtopic — faster diagnosis than full mock papers.

-• Mensuration mistakes often come from wrong formula choice or unit errors — topical sets expose that early.
+• Mensuration mistakes often come from wrong formulas or units, not arithmetic — topical sets expose that early.

 • Work subtopic by subtopic first, then mixed Mensuration sets closer to the exam.

-• Always compare your solution to the mark scheme and note which formula or method you missed.
+• Always compare your solution to the mark scheme and note which formula or conversion you missed.

 What are Mensuration topical past paper questions?

-Mensuration topical past paper questions are Cambridge IGCSE Mathematics exam questions organised under the Mensuration unit — covering areas and perimeters, solid geometry, circles and compound measurement problems.
+Mensuration topical past paper questions are Cambridge IGCSE Mathematics exam questions organised under the Mensuration unit — covering areas and perimeters, solid geometry (volume and surface area) and circles (including arcs and sectors).
 In Tutopiya’s learning portal they sit alongside subtopic notes and quizzes so you can read, practise and test in one flow.

 You can access the full question bank on Tutopiya’s Mensuration topical past paper questions page before you attempt questions.